panos-zamos/file-upload-embed/README.md

 CloudWok is a Web service that enables you to receive uploaded files directly in a Dropbox folder, Google Drive folder, S3 bucket, Box.com folder, or Facebook photo album.

 Learn how to embed a cloudwok widget into your own website.
 Thereby, you can create a form on your website where visitors of your website can upload files that are transferred directly into your connected Dropbox folder (or Google Drive folder, ...).

-It's easy.
-Trust me.
+If you have any questions or issues, you can also reach out to us on [StackOverflow](http://stackoverflow.com/questions/tagged/cloudwok).

 ## Demo